-Police ID gunman in FedEx shooting as young male in 20s
+FBI says it interviewed FedEx mass shooter last year

 President Joe Biden said he had been briefed on the shooting and called gun violence “an epidemic” in the U.S.

 “Too many Americans are dying every single day from gun violence.
 It stains our character and pierces the very soul of our nation,” he said in a statement.
+Later, he tweeted, “We can, and must, do more to reduce gun violence and save lives.”

 House Speaker Nancy Pelosi said she was “horrified and heartbroken” by the shooting and called for congressional action on gun control.